-We use these cookies, for example, to store your choice of language and country, or any other settings you have selected on the website.
+We use such cookies, for example, to store your choice of language and country location, or any other settings you may have selected via the website.

-We use these cookies to compile statistics on the use of and visits to the various elements of the website.
+We use such cookies to establish statistics on the use of and visits to the various elements of the website.
 To do this, Maltem uses the Google Analytics solution.
-The information generated by these cookies is transmitted, stored and analysed by Google.
-From there, Google compiles reports on the activity of the website and makes them available to Maltem.
+The information generated by these cookies is transmitted to, stored and analysed by Google.
+Google compiles reports on the activity of the website and makes them available to Maltem.
 These statistics enable Maltem to improve the quality of the website.

-Cookies can be managed in different ways: depending on your preferences, you can authorise, refuse or deactivate them (a cookie that has already been deposited cannot be deactivated, it will only be deleted at the end of its life).
+Cookies can be managed in different ways: depending on your preferences, you can allow them, refuse them or deactivate them (a cookie that has already been deposited can only be deactivated, it will only be deleted at the end of its lifetime).

-Please note that rejecting cookies may result in the inaccessibility of some of our web services, or a decrease in the efficiency of the web services.
+Please note that refusing cookies may result in some of our web services being inaccessible or less effective.

 You can express your choices and change your wishes through your browser.
 The configuration of each browser is different.
 You are responsible for setting your browser correctly according to the publisher's instructions and your preferences.